 National political columnist for Yahoo News and author of All the Truth is Out

 Photo credit: Robyn Twomey

 About Matt Bai

 Matt Bai is a contributing columnist for The Washington Post.
 He previously served as the national political columnist for Yahoo News.
 Prior to joining Yahoo, Bai covered three presidential campaigns for the New York Times Magazine as chief political correspondent.
 He began his career as a city-desk reporter for The Boston Globe and a national correspondent for Newsweek.
 Bai has been a fellow at Harvard’s Institute of Politics at the Kennedy School of Government and a resident scholar at the Woodrow Wilson Center for International Scholars in Washington.
 He is a graduate of Tufts and Columbia’s Graduate School of Journalism

 Bai lectures about the role of media in a political landscape and the influence of generational changes in American politics and society.
 He speaks frequently at universities, corporations, and journalism programs.
 He is also the author of The Argument: Inside the Battle to Remake Democratic Politics, which was honored as a New York Times Notable Book for 2007.
 He appeared in two episodes of the hit Netflix series House of Cards during in the show’s second season, playing himself.

 The Rise of Tabloid Politics

-With a mix of history, personal experience and reflection, the author of the highly anticipated All the Truth Is Out brings us back to first modern political scandal—the fall of Gary Hart in 1987—and its reverberating effect on our politics and journalism in the decades since.
+With a mix of history, personal experience and reflection, the author of All the Truth Is Out brings us back to first modern political scandal—the fall of Gary Hart in 1987—and its reverberating effect on our politics and journalism in the decades since.
 It's the story of how politics became entertainment, and a provocative argument for why America and its media often get the leaders they deserve.
 Bai also speaks about the process of adapting his book to the big screen for the feature film The Front Runner.

 The Politics of Political Journalism